callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 > **Note:** for [pdfToolbox](https://hub.docker.com/r/callassoftware/pdftoolbox-cli), [pdfaPilot](https://hub.docker.com/r/callassoftware/pdfapilot-cli) and [pdfChip](https://hub.docker.com/r/callassoftware/pdfchip-cli) there are "ready-to-use" [Docker images](https://hub.docker.com/u/callassoftware) on Docker hub.

-But there is no such aequivalent for the *PDFEngine SDK* on Docker Hub.
+But there is no such aequivalent for the [callas PDFEngine SDK](https://help.callassoftware.com/m/pdftoolbox/c/233994) on Docker Hub.
 This is because it is not a standalone application, but a *Software Development Kit* intended for building custom applications.

 This repository contains an example [Dockerfile-debian](Dockerfile-debian) that demonstrates how to containerize a custom application using the Callas PDFEngine SDK.